mevdschee/php-crud-api/README.md

 - "authorization.columnHandler": Handler to implement column authorization rules ("")
 - "authorization.recordHandler": Handler to implement record authorization filter rules ("")
 - "validation.handler": Handler to implement validation rules for input values ("")
+- "validation.types": List of types for which the default validation must take place ("all")
 - "ipAddress.tables": Tables to search for columns to override with IP address ("")
 - "ipAddress.columns": Columns to protect and override with the IP address on create ("")
 - "sanitation.handler": Handler to implement sanitation rules for input values ("")